-In this context, a coalition of organizations is calling for the urgent passage of Intro 1524 -a "A Local Law to amend the administrative code of the City of New York, in relation to the use of pesticides by City agencies."
-The legislation, which applies only to public New York City land (owned and leased), allows the use of only substances that are permitted under federal organic law or those that meet EPA's standard for exempt as nontoxic and disclose all ingredients on the product label.
-The bill sponsors have secured co-sponsorship from a majority of members of the New York City Council, but the bill is being held up by the Speaker's office.
+In this context, The Black Institute, working with a coalition of organizations including Beyond Pesticides, is calling for the urgent passage of Intro 1524 -a "A Local Law to amend the administrative code of the City of New York, in relation to the use of pesticides by City agencies."
+The legislation only allows on public New York City (NYC) land (owned and leased) the use of substances that are permitted under federal organic law or meet EPA's standard for exempt as nontoxic and disclose all ingredients on the product label.
+The bill sponsors have secured cosponsorship from a majority of members of the New York City Council, but it is being held up by the Speaker's office, at this writing.